Floating

 Sender_Launch_campaign

-Sometime after you launch your campaign, check your key metrics (mainly open rates and click rates) to see if they’re what you’ve expected.
+After you launch your campaign, check your key engagement metrics to see if they’re what you’ve expected.
 If not, optimize your campaign accordingly and use the gathered insights for future campaigns.

 Tips for Improving Email Marketing Campaign Overtime

 Designing successful email marketing campaigns can be fun but challenging, too.
-Here are a few tips and best practices to help you create and send effective email marketing campaigns:
+Here are some email marketing best practices to help you create and send effective email campaigns:

 • Understand your target audience well.
 List all of the problems your product or service solves, and then create your buyer persona by seeing what types of people have this problem;